pictuga/morss/README.md

 pip install git+https://git.pictuga.com/pictuga/morss.git#[full]
 ```

-The full install includes mysql (possible cache backend).
-Otherwise, only
+The full install includes mysql and redis (possible cache backends).
+Otherwise,
-in-memory and sqlite3 caches are available.
+only in-memory and sqlite3 caches are available.

 The dependency `lxml` is fairly long to install (especially on Raspberry Pi, as
 C code needs to be compiled).
 If possible on your distribution, try installing